 The iPhone X is Apple’s latest and most advanced flagship device till now.
 The device, pronounced as iPhone 10, is powered by the fast A11 Bionic processor & features a 5.8-inch OLED display, Face ID facial recognition & wireless inductive charging.

 Apple Stores open at exactly 8:00 a.m. local time.
 The customers are allowed to pick up their reserved devices and make walk-in purchases after that.
-These early hour pictures of customers from the Apple Stores in Dubai, Shanghai, Singapore, Tokyo, and Sydney were posted by Apple.
+Apple’s posted early hour pictures of customers from the Apple Stores in Dubai, Shanghai, Singapore, Tokyo, and Sydney.

 As usual, the initial demands were strong.
 Long queues were seen forming outside Apple Stores around Europe, Asia, and Australia.
 Scenes when no different in Singapore, Madrid, Amsterdam, Belfast, Edinburgh, and Liverpool.